DFE-Digital/apply-for-teacher-training/README.md

 See `Makefile` for the steps involved in building and running the app.

+The course and training provider data in the `Apply` service comes from its sister service `Find`.
+To populate your local database with course data from `Find`, run `bundle exec rake setup_local_dev_data`.

 ## <a name="docker-workflow"></a>Docker Workflow

 Under `docker-compose`, the database uses a Docker volume to persist